guieinloft/guikage/README.md

 he/him
 <br>
 <br>
-<b>"I don't know, maybe I'm autistic or something"</b> -Linus Torvalds
+<b>"Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it's fun to program."</b> -Linus Torvalds